What a Mess: NASCAR worried about first Bristol dirt race

-The Cup Series is slated to race Sunday at Bristol Motor Speedway, where 2,300 truckloads of red Tennessee clay have filled the famed bullring for an experimental — some might say gimmicky — stab at grassroots racing.
+The Cup Series is slated to race Sunday at Bristol Motor Speedway, where 2,300 truckloads of red Tennessee clay have filled the famed bullring for an experimental – some might allege gimmick – stab at grassroots racing.

-But the dirt, the 28-degree Bristol banking reduced to 19 degrees after the dirt was applied, and the leaden 3,400-pound cars appear to be a terrible fit.
+But the dirt, the 28-degree Bristol banking and the leaden 3,400-pound cars appear to be a terrible fit.

 Yes, drivers had a blast playing in the dirt, some for the first time since they were kids.
 But four Friday practice sessions ultimately showed the tires can’t sustain the heavy wear.
 The three layers of dirt acted as a cheese-grater and the tires in turn dug deep divots into the surface.